RobertBaruch/nmigen-tutorial/9_synthesis.md

 * `package`: a string.
 See the base platform class for which one to choose.
 This affects options passed to the toolchain so that it compiles for the correct package of the chip.
 * `resources`: a list of `Resource`.
 This names the pins you want to use, and configuration options for each such pin.
 * `default_clk`: the name of the resource that is the clock for the default clock domain.
-* `defualt_rst`: the name of the resource that is the reset for the default clock domain.
+* `default_rst`: the name of the resource that is the reset for the default clock domain.
 * `connectors`: optional, a list of `Connector`.
 It isn't obvious what purpose this serves.
 It may have something to do with certain toolchains.

 ## Resources